vim-test/vim-test/README.md

 let test#ruby#bundle_exec = 0
 ```

+#### JavaScript

+Test runner detection for JavaScript works by checking which runner is listed in the package.json dependencies.
+If you have globally installed the runner make sure it's also listed in the dependencies.

 ## Extending

 If you wish to extend this plugin with your own test runners, first of all,